Traveller Story: Don't Miss the Swiss

 The ages of other people travelling on the tour varied.
 There were families with teenage children, couples in their 50s and 60s and single travellers in their early 70s.

 It was a really lovely group of people staying at the Oberland.
 A genuine buzz grew at breakfast each morning as everyone chatted about their plans for the day; stories and recommendations were then shared over dinner.
 The atmosphere was very friendly and we honestly felt like we were staying in a friend’s chalet, not a hotel.

 This tour is perfect for anyone who prefers to take things at their own pace.
-The next enchanting Swiss New Year Break tour starts at your preferred hotel on December 28.
+The next enchanting Swiss New Year Holiday tour starts at your preferred hotel on December 28.

 For more information or to request a brochure, please contact our friendly reservations team.